roberttaylor426/ws-lambda-workshop/README.md

 ### Ship it! :shipit:

 Once you're done, try redeploying everything (`npx serverless deploy`).
-Next time you try sending a message with `wscat`, you should see it echoed back!
+Next time you try sending a message with `wscat`, you should see it echoed back.

 Nice work writing to the right connection - that was a rite of passage! :grimacing: